America-class amphibious assault ship: Well deck

 Further warships in this class will have a well deck for amphibious warfare in their sterns to contain landing craft, such as the LCAC, as in Tarawa-class LHAs and Wasp-class amphibious assault ships.

 The addition of a well deck will leave less space for aircraft on board the ships, but the "Early Operational Assessment" of 2005 criticized the "Flight 0" design because the expanded aviation facilities gave no space for a well deck.
 Also, USS America has reduced stowage space for military vehicles, and the size of its hospital was reduced by two-thirds with respect to the Wasp-class ships.

 Before he became the Under Secretary of the Navy, Robert O. Work also brought into question the usefulness of an amphibious warfare ship without a well deck.
 The concept of the landing platform helicopter (LPH) had failed when their helicopters met enemy anti-aircraft systems off the coast of Lebanon during the late 1970s.
 In that case, Marines first had to be moved onto ships that had well decks.

 The third ship of the class (USS Bougainville) will be the first in its class with a well deck for deploying amphibious vehicles.
 While there was emphasis on lighter ground vehicles in the late 1990s, up-armored and heavier vehicles were used during operations in Iraq and Afghanistan.
 Future counterinsurgency operations require ships that can carry and deliver those vehicles, including through use of shore connectors; cargo lift requirements are met more expensively by aircraft airlifting equipment.
 Adding the well deck will require the ship's island to be slightly smaller compared to its two predecessors.
-Early design work with funds will begin in 2015, detailed design work and construction will start in 2017, and the LHA-8 will enter service in 2024.
+Early design work with funds began in 2015, detailed design work and construction started in 2017, and the LHA-8 will enter service in 2026, delayed from the original schedule of October 2024.